Our school workshops and assemblies are listed below. They are all free!

 The sessions typically last between 50 minutes and one hour although many of the workshops would benefit from a longer time allocation if you have it.
 We have differentiated versions to suit different ages and abilities, and we are always happy to further tailor the sessions to match your requirements – just fill in our booking form here.

 An interactive talk that gives students an overview of nuclear weapons, including their history, the situation in the world today, and the arguments given for and against them.
+The content can be varied depending on what your students are studying.
 It can be standalone, or it can precede a workshop (or a series of workshops!)

 The Bomb Factor

 An X Factor-style nuclear weapons debate!
 Small groups of students prepare a performance or presentation arguing the point of view of an assigned country or organisation.
 They are assessed by a panel of student judges.
 You can see The Bomb Factor in action at a school in this Teachers TV video.
 The teaching pack this workshop is based on has been awarded the Quality Mark of the Association for Citizenship Teaching.
 We offer several other workshops from this pack, too, including ‘Concepts About Conflict’, and ‘Peace Symbols’, which you can browse and download here.